mamarjan/gff3-pltools/README.md

 ```

 The utility will use the fast (and soon parallel) D library to do the
 parsing and filtering.
-You can that parse the result using your
+You can then parse the result using your
 programming language and library of choice.

 Currently supported predicates are "field", "attribute", "equals",